 Leica D-LUX 5 vs Sony A7 III

-The Leica D-LUX 5 and the Sony Alpha A7 III are two digital cameras that were officially introduced, respectively, in September 2010 and February 2018.
+The Leica D-LUX 5 and the Sony Alpha A7 III are two enthusiast cameras that were officially introduced, respectively, in September 2010 and February 2018.
 The D-LUX 5 is a fixed lens compact, while the A7 III is a mirrorless interchangeable lens camera.
 The cameras are based on a 1/1.7-inch (D-LUX 5) and a full frame (A7 III) sensor.
 The Leica has a resolution of 10 megapixels, whereas the Sony provides 24 MP.